CyrusNajmabadi/lang-design/CollectionLiterals.md

 #### Known-length translation
 [known-length-translation]: #known-length-translation

+Having a *known-length* allows for efficient construction of a result with the potential for no copying of data and no unnecessary slack space in a result.

+Not having a *known-length* does not prevent any result from being created.
+However, it may result in extra CPU and memory costs producing the data, then moving to the final destination.

 1. For a *known-length* literal `[e1, k1:v1, ..s1, e2, k2:v2, ..s2, etc]`, the translation first starts with the following: